 - there must be more than one member

-- all members must be corporate bodies (for example, limited companies or limited liability partnerships) that are established or have a fixed establishment in the UK - for more information about what HMRC mean by established etc. please see paragraph 3.2
+- all members must be corporate bodies (for example, limited companies or limited liability partnerships) that are established or have a fixed establishment in the UK - for more information about what HMRC means by established, and so on, see paragraph 3.2

 - all members must have a controlling body (see ‘control conditions’ below) in common with each other (for example, a holding company)

 All members of the group must be controlled either by one member of the group or a single other ‘person’ who is not one of the members of the group.
 That person can be a body corporate, an individual or a partnership.